virbicoin/go-virbicoin/cmd/devp2p/README.md

 ### ENR Decoding

-Use `devp2p enrdump <base64>` to verify and display an Ethereum Node Record.
+Use `devp2p enrdump <base64>` to verify and display an VirBiCoin Node Record.

 ### Node Key Management